queryluke/masseffect-5e-data/data/traits/self-destruct.md

 The process takes 4 hours and 5,000 credits worth of explosives.

 ##### Variant: Aftermath
-After you use your this trait, roll a d8 and consult the Self Destruct Aftermath table.
+After you use this trait, roll a d8 and consult the Self Destruct Aftermath table.
 The result of the d8 indicates the parts of your hardware that are irreparable and must be replaced.
 When you are stabilized or healed you suffer the effect listed in the table which persists until you can purchase or find replacement parts and install them.
 Typically installation requires 4 hours of work and a successful DC 15 Intelligence (Engineering) or (Electronics) check.